 Your coursework will be completed on Canvas.
 Online courses at Montclair State University are structured using a user-friendly web environment to provide you with all relevant course information, access to learning materials and activities, opportunities to engage and collaborate with peers and your professor, as well as assessments to enable you to demonstrate your understanding and mastery of the course.
 While each instructor may deliver the course content differently, there will be a common user environment in all of your courses.
 You will use a variety of online tools geared toward appropriate pedagogy to maximize your interaction and learning outcomes.
 View the Online Learning Guide.

 - Are students required to be online at a specific time?

-Students are not required to be online at a specific time.
+For most programs, students are not required to be online at a specific time.
 This asynchronous schedule provides you with the convenience and flexibility you need to earn your degree and still balance life’s priorities.

 - Can I take some classes online and some on campus?

 The online program is designed to be purely online, so in most cases, you will not be able to take classes on campus.
 For the MFA low-residency program, please visit the College of the Arts.

 - I have taken some graduate courses.
 Can I transfer those credits to this program?

 No more than six semester hours of credit completed at another accredited college or university or at Montclair State University may be transferred into a graduate degree program.
 Courses eligible for transfer to Montclair State University must be graduate-level courses with earned grades of “B” or better.
 Students can work with the program coordinator at the time of admission to determine if the courses are applicable.